 Examples of ITS/FOT data storage and access being utilized successfully

-The SHRP2 database (http://www.trb.org/StrategicHighwayResearchProgram2SHRP2/Blank2.aspx, accessed on June 2nd 2018) contains NDS data from over 3,500 drivers recruited from six locations in the United States, in total more than 5 million trips.
-Data include video, sensor, vehicle network, and participant assessment data, as well as summary data related to events and trips.
+The SHRP2 database (http://www.trb.org/StrategicHighwayResearchProgram2SHRP2/Blank2.aspx, accessed 17 September 2021) contains NDS data from over 3,400 drivers recruited from six locations in the United States, in total more than 5 million trips.
+The main parts of the dataset were collected in 2012–2013.
+Data includes video, sensor, vehicle network, and participant assessment data, as well as summary data related to events and trips.
 Roadway elements can be obtained from the Roadway Information Database (RID).

 The data is stored at Virginia Tech in the US and the organisation is provided funding to keep the dataset available to researchers from the US DOT.
 Still, the model used is that if an organisation would like specific work done, such as additional dataset extracted or annotations of video, the organisation needs to pay for their own specific request.
 In this way, the funding goes to maintenance and access facilities for sustainable availability and storage of both original data and refined datasets used for papers.

 The users of the SHRP2 data are from different parts of the world, the majority being from the United States.
-Data access is based on the level of detail requested and the need for personally identifying information (PII) either through the InSight website (available at https://insight.shrp2nds.us) or via a data use license (DUL).
+Data access is based on the level of detail requested and the need for personally identifying information (PII) either through the InSight website (available at https://insight.shrp2nds.us, accessed 17 September 2021) or via a data use license (DUL).
 Video and GPS can only be accessed within a secure data enclave.
 There were 174 active DULs for SHRP2 data, and between 20 and 30 requests per month as of two years after the dataset was opened up for re-use.

-UDRIVE was the first large-scale European Naturalistic Driving Study on 120 cars, 50 trucks and 40 powered two wheelers.
+UDRIVE (2012–2017) was the first large-scale European Naturalistic Driving Study, equipping 120 cars, 50 trucks and 40 powered two wheelers.
 The data was collected in six countries in Europe.
 The acquired data includes: vehicle data, Mobileye, video (seven views: driver face, pedals, cockpit, steering wheel, front middle, left front, right front), GNSS, and questionnaires.

-UDRIVE was by definition a data sharing project.
-Data management was centralised since all the collected pre-processed data was stored and managed by the Central Data Center (CDC).
+UDRIVE was by definition a data-sharing project.
+Data management was centralised since all the collected pre-processed data was stored and managed by a Central Data Center (CDC).
 The CDC provided remote access to all analysis sites, and all analysis was performed on one single dataset.

-To protect the data throughout the data handling chain, a “Data Protection Concept” was developed.
-The concept also sets the specific requirements for data protection after the project.
-The data can be remotely accessed after the project by third parties if funding is provided.
-To protect the personal data, video and GPS, these data can only be accessed via a secure enclave at one of the project partners having remote access to the CDC.
+To protect the data throughout the data handling chain, a data protection concept was developed.
+The concept also set specific requirements for data protection after the project.
+To protect the personal data, video and GPS, the dataset could only be accessed via a secure enclave at one of the project partners.

 ITS Public Data Hub

 The JPO has been setting up further practices for sharing also data, which cannot become fully public for privacy or confidentiality reasons.
-They are developing controlled-access research data systems providing varying access rights (https://www.its.dot.gov/data/public-access/, accessed on June 2nd 2018).
+They are developing controlled-access research data systems providing varying access rights (https://www.its.dot.gov/data/public-access/, accessed June 2 2018).